sr99622/libonvif/README.md

 <h2>Model Context Protocol</h2>

 Early development has begun on making the libonvif package compatible with MCP.
 The current focus is on building out functionality with Claude Desktop on Windows.
-The relevant files are connected as a submodule to the main code base, when cloning, use `git clone --recursive https://github.com/sr99622/libonvif`.
-If you have already cloned and source files are missing, you can get them using `git submodule update --init --recursive`
+The relevant files are found in the packages\mcp folder

 The mcp[cli] python package is added to the project as a development dependency, so it will be installed if you git clone the repository and run `uv sync` from the project root directory.